 SERVING VALLEY DEMOCRATS SINCE 1978

 The Democratic Party of the San Fernando Valley (DP/SFV) is the coordinating body for a coalition of twenty-seven Democratic Clubs.
 They are located in the six Assembly Districts (38, 39, 43, 45, 46, and 50) which are wholly or partially in the San Fernando Valley.

 Members of DP/SFV are mostly members of the affiliated clubs.
 DP/SFV is chartered by the Los Angeles County Democratic Central Committee.
 The organization is run by its Executive Board through monthly meetings.
-The executive board consists of officers and members elected at a biennial convention in odd-numbered years, plus one representative from each affiliated club and several Democratic Party officials as ex-officio members.
+The executive board consists of officers and members elected at a biennial General Assembly in odd-numbered years, plus one representative from each affiliated club and several Democratic Party officials as ex-officio members.
 The current board was elected in February, 2015, and the next General Assembly will take place in early 2017.